Cystinuria Type B (Variant 1)

 Genetic basis

-This disease follows an autosomal recessive mode of inheritance.
+The mode of inheritance is not known exactly but is estimated to be autosomal recessive.
 Autosomal recessive inheritance means that the cat, regardless of sex, must receive two copies of the mutation or pathogenic variant to be at risk of developing the disease.
-Both parents of an affected cat must carry at least one copy of the mutation.
-Animals with only one copy of the mutation are not at increased risk of developing the disease, but may pass the mutation on to future generations.
-Breeding between cats carrying genetic variants that may cause disease, even if they do not show symptoms, is not recommended.
+Both parents of an affected cat must be carriers of at least one copy of the mutation.
+Animals that only have one copy of the mutation are not at greater risk of developing the disease, but they can transmit the mutation to future generations.
+Breeding between cats carrying genetic variants that may cause a disease, even if they do not show symptoms, is not recommended.

 Technical report